reagent-project/reagent/docs/FAQ/MyAttributesAreMissing.md

 ### Answer

-You might be using the wrong attribute name.
+You might be spelling it incorrectly.

 React supports [camelCased HTML attributes](https://reactjs.org/docs/dom-elements.html#all-supported-html-attributes), but the equivalent in Reagent is dashed and lower cased.